Partnering with Industry, Catalyzing Innovation

 - Gain privileged access to intellectual property and keep abreast of the latest developments in catalytic processing

 - Openly collaborate with other companies in areas of shared interest

-- Closely work with and evaluate graduate students and postdocs as future employees
+- Closely work with graduate students and postdocs as prospective future employees

 - Launch deeper collaborations through joint proposals or sponsored projects

 Become a Member - Members leverage >$30M in R&D, and receive privileged access to research advances and priority IP licensing opportunities.

 Sponsor a Project - gain access to specialized facilities and renowned catalysis experts under negotiated intellectual property terms.